kevinswiber/siren/README.md

 ##Links

 Links represent navigational transitions.
-In JSON Siren, links are represented as an array inside the entity, such as ```{ "links": [{ "rel": "self", "href": "http://api.x.io/orders/42"}] }```
+In JSON Siren, links are represented as an array inside the entity, such as ```{ "links": [{ "rel": [ "self" ], "href": "http://api.x.io/orders/42"}] }```

 Links may contain the following attributes:

 ###```rel```

 Defines the relationship of the link to its entity, per [Web Linking (RFC5899)](http://tools.ietf.org/html/rfc5988).
+MUST be an array of strings.
 Required.

 ###```href```